 What is holiday fraud?

-This is when unsuspecting holidaymakers end up paying for a trip which either doesn’t exist or is entirely different from what was advertised to them.
+Holiday fraud happens when you pay for a trip or accommodation which either does not exist or is very different from what was advertised.

 How can you stop it from happening to you?